andrucuna/web-services/README.md

 web-services
 ============

-Java EE 6 Web Services - XML Web Services (JAX-WS) and RESTful Web Services (JAX-RS)
+XML Web Services (JAX-WS) and RESTful Web Services (JAX-RS) - Use this since Java EE 6 where JAX-RPC was deprecated